 What's New?What's new on the Eagle P3 Project?
 Check here for the latest news and updates about the project in general.
-Check the Construction Information page for traffic
+Check the Construction Information page for traffic impacts.

 Some commuter rail cars almost doneFinal assembly of our 54 commuter rail cars is in full swing at the Hyundai Rotem plant in Philadelphia.